harunalbayrak/graduation-app/README.md

 - Search button is added.

 # To Do​
 - Other Buttons will be added to the AppBar.
-(Search etc.)​
+(Filter etc.)​
 - Settings screens will be completed.​
 - Some animations will be added. ​
 - Classes & Modals & Utils will be added.​